Di Meco offers a solution to pay tribute to Bernard Tapie!

 In the media, several former Olympique de Marseille players who knew Bernard Tapie were invited to talk about their relationship with him.
 Eric Di Meco seemed very touched during his first intervention on this subject at RMC’s microphone.

-READ ALSO: OM: The image full of emotion between Boli and Papin at Mass by Bernard Tapie
+READ ALSO : OM: The emotional image between Boli and Papin at Bernard Tapie’s mass

 This Sunday, he was again requested by Téléfoot.
 The left side did not hide his attachment to Bernard Tapie and especially the importance he had in his career.
 To pay tribute to him, Eric Di Meco also thinks that making a statue would be a good solution.